-This annual event is held at Canisius College during the fall semester.
-Approximately 300 delegates from 20 schools in Western New York and Northwestern Pennsylvania come to campus for day-long simulations of the United Nations Security Council, the Organization of the Islamic Conference, the Economic and Social Council, the International Court of Justice, and the Commission on Human Rights.
-The high-school students prepare for months in advance to represent their assigned countries with respect to specific global issues.
+The International Relations Program and MUNDO are proud to hold the annual High School Model UN Conference hosted by Canisius College.
+Now approaching its 40thyear, this event features approximately 350 delegates from 17 area schools in Western New York who come to campus for day-long simulations of the United Nations Security Council, the Organization of Islamic Cooperation, and the Human Rights Council.
+The high-school students prepare for weeks in advance to represent their assigned countries with respect to specific global issues.
 Members of the Canisius community, including faculty and students, are involved in the planning and execution of the event.
 Prizes are awarded to the outstanding student delegations in each of the various sessions.
 For further information contact firstname.lastname@example.org.

 Human Rights Student Conference

-Every spring the International Affairs Society hosts the Human Rights Student Conference.
-The conference, which normally last three days, provides students with a forum from which they may present the results of their research on a variety of human rights issues and thus help educate the community about the threats to human rights in today’s world.
+Every spring the International Affairs Society in conjunction with Campus Ministry and other organizations hosts the Human Rights Student Conference.
+The conference, which normally lasts two or three days, provides students with a forum from which they may present the results of their research on a variety of human rights issues and thus help educate the community about the threats to human rights in today’s world.
 The conference is open to participation by any student, undergraduate or graduate, who wishes to present his or her human rights related research in a conference setting.
-For further information contact (716) 888-2190 or email@example.com.
+For further information contact email@example.com or the Program Director.